 Citizen science is a term that describes projects in which volunteers partner with scientists to answer real-world questions.
 These volunteers can work with scientists to identify research questions, collect and analyze data, interpret results, make new discoveries, develop technologies and applications, as well as solve complex problems.

-In 2017, 8,523 of our volunteers supported national marine sanctuary citizen science efforts helping to answer real-world scientific questions with a total of 60,190 hours, which is equivalent to $1.45 million dollars of time.
+In 2018, 9,312 of our volunteers supported national marine sanctuary citizen science efforts helping to answer real-world scientific questions with a total of 82,637 hours, which is equivalent to $2 million dollars or the time of approximately 40 full-time federal employees.

 This monthly ecosystem assessment program is conducted by dedicated volunteers who regularly survey an assigned beach within the Greater Farallones and Monterey Bay national marine sanctuaries.
 Volunteers collect data on live and dead species of birds and marine mammals, as well as human activities.